opd-ai/whisp/README.md

 - ✅ **Tox State Management** with persistent file I/O and comprehensive testing
 - ✅ **Mobile UI Adaptations** with touch-optimized navigation and layouts
 - ✅ **Platform-Specific Notifications** with native OS integration and privacy controls
+- ✅ **High-Performance Message Search** with SQLite FTS5 and graceful fallback

 ## Features